 --no-preview flag, which is not currently

 documented.
-You can also use the Cloud Console.
+You can also use the Google Cloud console.

 Google Cloud Armor has extensive logging and lets you define how verbose your logging is.
 For complete information about logging, see Using request logging.